UnknownArtistt/BlackRecon/README.md

 BlackRecon will show all the scanner list and will ask to enter the scan number you want to execute.
 Once you enter the scan number the program will ask you about the arguments of the specific command (if there is any on the scan you are executing).

-You can also see a description and the respective command of each scanner entering <b>'info <number>'.</b> For example info 4
+You can also see a description and the respective command of each scanner entering <b>'info -scan number-'.</b> For example if you want to read the description of the scan number four you can enter this command:

+  info 4

 ## Disclaimer